About

 2015

 The Tom Bradley International Terminal at Los Angeles International Airport achieves U.S. Green Building Council’s LEED Gold certification.
-At 1.25 million square feet, it is the largest terminal in the world with LEED certification.
+At 1.25 million square feet, it is the largest airport terminal in the world with LEED certification.

 2016